 Surgical Options: TAR vs. Arthrodesis

 Tibiotalar arthrodesis (fusion): the gold standard for end-stage ankle OA — produces reliable pain relief in 90%+ of patients, with long-term function limited by adjacent joint arthritis development (subtalar and midfoot) from altered biomechanics.
 Appropriate for all ages, comorbid conditions (diabetes, obesity), and post-infectious/post-traumatic complex anatomy.
 Total ankle replacement (TAR): three-component designs (INBONE, STAR, Infinity, Salto Talaris) replace the tibial plafond and talar dome, preserving motion — 10-year survival rates of 80–90% in current generation implants.
 TAR is preferred for: patients over 60 with low-to-moderate activity demands, patients with bilateral ankle OA (fusion of both ankles severely impairs gait), and patients with ipsilateral hindfoot fusions who cannot lose ankle motion.
 Dr. Biernacki at Balance Foot & Ankle evaluates ankle arthritis severity with weight-bearing X-rays, provides conservative management optimization, and discusses ankle arthrodesis and total ankle replacement in the context of each patient’s age, activity, and anatomy.
-Call (810) 206-1402 at our Bloomfield Hills or Howell office.
+Call (810) 206-1402 at our Bloomfield Township or Howell office.

 📧 Get Dr. Tom’s Free Lab Test Guide